אחרי הכתו את סיחן מלך האמרי אשׁר יושׁב בחשׁבון ואת עוג מלך הבשׁן אשׁר־יושׁב בעשׁתרת באדרעי׃

-As a good leader, Moshe understood the importance of correction in the right time, place, tone of voice, form , format, etc ...
+As a good leader, Moshe understood the importance of correction at the right time,in the right place, with the right tone of voice, encased in the right format, etc ...

-- On the heat of the moment; when either the corrector or the corrected are emotionally upset.
+- When either the corrector or the corrected are emotionally upset.

 - When it makes us happy or we draw pleasure in doing it.